facebookresearch/House3D/renderer/README.md

        will be used.
 On machines with >1 GPUs, it can only use the one connected to the X11 server.
      + If not (e.g. xvfb, vnc), software rendering (mesa) will be used with a very low framerate.
-   + Certain types of X session (e.g. a ssh-forwarded X session, a VNC session) may not support the necessary render features needed.
+   + Certain types of X session (e.g. a ssh-forwarded X session, a VNC session, a session inside docker) may not support the necessary render features needed.
+		 On Linux, you can use `./test-rectangle.bin headless` to test the availability of GLX backend.
-     If you are under a SSH session with X forwarding, make sure to `unset DISPLAY` to disable the GLX backend.
+     If not available, make sure to
+     `unset DISPLAY` to disable the GLX backend.

 2. Otherwise, it will use the __EGL rendering backend__, which requires a decent Nvidia GPU.